fractaledmind/fractaledmind.github.io/src/_posts/2023-09-10-enhancing-rails-sqlite-optimizing-compilation.md

 BUNDLE_BUILD__SQLITE3: "--with-sqlite-cflags='-DSQLITE_DEFAULT_CACHE_SIZE=9999 -DSQLITE_DEFAULT_PAGE_SIZE=4444'"
 ```

+{:.notice}
-> **Note:** The use of single quotes within the double-quoted string to ensure the space between compiler flags is interpreted correctly.
+**Note:** The use of single quotes within the double-quoted string to ensure the space between compiler flags is interpreted correctly.

 That's it!
 You only need those two changes.
 An update to your `Gemfile` and your `.bundler/config` file is all it takes to get a project-specific, fine-tuned SQLite installation.
 You can find these steps, as well as additional instructions for more advanced usage of the `sqlite3-ruby` gem, in the [gem's installation documentation](https://github.com/sparklemotion/sqlite3-ruby/blob/master/INSTALLATION.md).